 Ideally, though, the attorney would participate in the creation of the PPM and make sure it has all the necessary elements.

-The first few pages of the PPM contain short descriptions of the company and all the relevant “legends” (restrictions) mandated by the state and federal laws.
+The first few pages of the PPM contain short descriptions of the company and all the relevant “legends” (restrictions) mandated by the state and federal laws including the restrictions on resale.

 The next section should contain a full summary of offering terms.
 The language and structure of the summary should allow potential investors to quickly and efficiently assess whether they’ll participate in the venture.